paulbinkim/paulbinkim/README.md

+*Goal is to put all this information onto personal website, keep tech stacks and intro.

 My name is Paul Kim, and I am a Junior studying Computer Science and Mathematical Finance at the University of Southern California.
 In my GitHub repo, I organized a repository for all the school projects that I have been working on so far.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------